 Life is too unpredictable and uncertainties can rip you off emotionally, financially and physically too.
 This is because no one has control over one’s death, neither, can anyone predict it.
 Death of the breadwinner of the family can cause disastrous turbulence in the family member’s life.

 The cash value buildup for term insurance is zero.
-Therefore, the values of the pure insurance coverage or the death benefits also remain unchanged throughout the policy period.
+Therefore, the values of the pure insurance coverage or the death benefits also remain unchanged throughout the policy term.

-However, if you outlive the policy beyond the policy period, the coverage becomes zero and neither you nor your nominee gets any benefit from the insurance company.
-You may renew the term insurance, but definitely at a higher premium due to increasing age.
+However, if you outlive the term insurance policy beyond the policy period, the coverage becomes zero and neither you nor your nominee gets any benefit from the insurance company.
+You do have the option to renew your term insurance plan, but definitely at a higher premium due to increasing age.

-Financial Security: Benefit to the nominee for a secure financial future
+Financial Security: Benefit to the nominee or beneficiary for a secure financial future

-Low premium: An attractive premium for a higher sum assured
+Low premium: An attractive premium rate for a higher sum assured

-Smoker’s included: Even those with tobacco-chewing and smoking habits can opt for term plan.
-No one discriminates or judges that way.
+Smoker’s included: Even those with tobacco-chewing and smoking habits can opt for a term policy.
+No one will discriminate or judge in any way.

 Tax Exemption: The premium paid is also exempted from taxation up to a maximum of Rs.1.50 lakh under Section 80C of the Income Tax Act, 1961.